12th Century Bundelkhand Warrior Alha Visiting Maihar Shaktipeeth Shrine a Mystery till Today

 Have you ever listened to the ballad that revolves around Alha’s devotion to Goddess Sharda Maa of Trikuta Hill, Maihar?

 Alha was a general of the Chandel king Paramardideva of Bundelkhand of the later 12th century.
 His father Dasraj was also a successful commander of the same Chandel king.
-Alha and his brother Udal’s saga is immortalized in folklores and history, for their valor in protecting Mahoba, the region they were entrusted with, from enemies, especially the Chauhans and Turks.
+Alha and his brother Udal’s saga is immortalized in folklores and history, for their valor in protecting Mahoba, the region they were entrusted with, from enemies.

 Local folklores plenteously glorify Goddess Sharda Maa’s bond with Her devotees.
 It is said that wishes of every devotee who visits Sharda Maa get fulfilled.
 The king of Maihar erected a temple at the hilltop after the Goddess appeared in his dream and told him about Her presence at Trikuta Hill.
 Stairs leading to the temple from the base help devotees climb to the shrine without hassles.